dialoa/Lua-builder/README.md

 For legibility, though, I recommend adding `--` before any comment at the end of your line.

-File paths for imported files  are assumed to be relative to the source file's path.
+Filepaths for imported files are assumed to be relative to the *source* file's path.
 For instance, if we run:

 ```bash
 lua lua-builder src/source.lua -o output.lua